The Top 10 Wheelsets in Zwift

-Your choice of virtual wheelset influences your Zwift speed significantly.
-And Zwift’s Drop Shop gives us access to lots of wheelsets: almost 50 if you include the Gravel and MTB wheels.
+Your choice of virtual wheelset significantly affects your Zwift speed, just as it does outside.
+And Zwift’s Drop Shop gives us access to lots of wheelsets: 60 if you include the Gravel and MTB wheels.

 At Zwift Insider, we’ve tested every Zwift frame and wheelset using an accurate, repeatable procedure to determine how it performs in game.